 - Rarely causes allergic reactions and has minimal risk of side effects

 - Doesn't require a partner's cooperation or an erect penis as the male condom does

-Unlike latex — the material used to make most male condoms — female condoms made of polyurethane and synthetic latex aren't affected by dampness or changes in temperature.
+Unlike latex — the material used to make most male condoms — female condoms are made of polyurethane and synthetic latex, which is safe for people who are allergic to natural rubber latex.
+Female condoms aren't affected by dampness or changes in temperature.
 In addition, some women find that the female condom's external ring stimulates the clitoris.

 The female condom isn't appropriate for everyone, however.
 You may want to consider another type of birth control if you:

 - Are allergic to polyurethane or synthetic latex